Microspikes vs Crampons: Which is better?

 Other types of crampons might have straps (instead of clip ons), but the processing for putting them on is essentially the same.

-Serious hikers, mountaineers, and other outdoor enthusiasts who simply cannot wait for spring to roll around, need to invest in quality winter footwear accessories that will add traction to their boots or running shoes.
+Serious hikers, mountaineers, and other outdoor enthusiasts who simply cannot wait for spring to roll around, need to invest in quality winter footwear accessories that will add traction to their boots or running shoes, even if you are not a pro.
 Not only will this help increase your stability, but it can also help avoid spills and falls that could land you in the hospital.
 Any of the crampons or microspikes reviewed above offer superior performance for all of your outdoor winter expeditions.
+Hope this blog post helped you a bit!